 Install the BDSKY package by selecting it and clicking the Install/Upgrade button.
 (Figure 2)

-After the installation of an add-on, the program is on your computer, but BEAUti is unable to load the template files for the newly installed model unless it is restarted.
-So, let's restart BEAUti to make sure we have the BDSKY model at hand.
+After the installation of a package, the program is on your computer, but BEAUti is unable to load the template files for the newly installed model unless it is restarted.
+So, let’s restart BEAUti to make sure we have the BDSKY model at hand.